adkelley/javascript-to-purescript/tut13/README.md

          (\_ → AC.log $ "success")
          app
 ```
 We covered reading a file, including regular expressions, back in [Tutorial4](https://github.com/adkelley/javascript-to-purescript/tree/master/tut04P2).
 So hopefully, some parts look familiar to you.
 However, let's go over the final argument in the type signature for `readFile_`.
-For all effects `e`, return a `TaskE` that is parameterized by an exception of type `String`, effects of type `(fs :: FS, console :: Console | e)`, and a successful result of type `String` (i.e., the text from the file).
+Return a `TaskE` that is parameterized by an exception of type `String`, and a successful result of type `String` (i.e., the text from the file).
 The new pieces are `newTask` and the lambda function `cb`  (denoted `\cb -> ...`), which represents our callback.
 There's also `nonCanceler` and the `rej ` & `res` functions, which I'll cover in a bit.

 First, note that the entire callback `cb` and `pure $ nonCanceler` are wrapped in a `newTask`.
 After logging a debugging message to the console, the callback attempts to read the file using [try](https://pursuit.purescript.org/packages/purescript-exceptions/4.0.0/docs/Effect.Exception#v:try).
 If successful, then `try` returns the text from the file, wrapped it in a `Right` constructor.
 Otherwise, if there's an exception, then it wraps the `Error` in a `Left` constructor.

 The `either` function takes the result, and if it's a `Left` constructor (i.e., the read file failed) then the computation in the first argument is executed.
 In this case, it turns `Error` into a `String` using `show` and finally passes the error to the `rej` function.
 Otherwise, execute the computation in `either`'s second argument, passing the file's text to the `res` function.

-What's left about the `newTask` signature to discuss is the `Canceler e`, which tells the function how to clean up after the async computation.
+What's left about the `newTask` signature to discuss is the `Canceler`, which tells the function how to clean up after the async computation.
 For example, if an asynchronous process is killed and an asynchronous action is pending, then a canceler is called to clean up.
 In our case, we don't have any elaborate asynchronous processes, so we provide newTask with the `nonCanceler` function.
 As you may suspect, this function provides `newTask` with a canceler that doesn't cancel anything.
 Behind the scenes, `newTask` is just a synonym for [makeaff](https://pursuit.purescript.org/search?q=makeAff) from the `purescript-aff` library.
 However, I also compose `makeAff` with the `ExceptT` monad for the reasons I explained above.

 The function `app` mimics the sequence of actions from Brian's video.
 For the sake of brevity, I've left out `newContents` and `writeFile_`, so be sure to check out my [repository](https://github.com/adkelley/javascript-to-purescript/tree/master/tut13) for the full listing.
 I should mention, that we don't need `chain` because there's an equivalent in PureScript called [bind](https://pursuit.purescript.org/packages/purescript-prelude/4.0.0/docs/Control.Bind#t:Bind).
 We'll cover it when we get into monads later in the series.
 However, in the meantime, I decided to add `chain` to help you follow along with Brian's JavaScript example.

 As Brian mentions, we don't want to log success somewhere buried deep within our function.
 So I've delegated the honors to our `main` module, by importing `fork` from `Control.Monad.Task`.
-One thing to mention is, in my fork function, I'm using `Control.Monad.Aff.Console.log` to log a failure or success to the console because it's being performed asynchronously within the `Aff` monad.
+One thing to mention is, in my fork function, I'm using `Effect.Class.Console.log` to log a failure or success to the console because it's being performed asynchronously within the `Aff` monad.

 ### Summary
 In this tutorial and Tutorial12, we modeled the Task API from Folktale.js in PureScript using asynchronous actions and the continuation passing style respectively.
 In all honesty, given all the functionality that is present already in `purescript-aff``, it's debatable whether a Task API is necessary.
 However, for me, it was certainly a good exercise in asynchronous programming, and I hope it is for you.
 Finally, if you have any questions about some of the functions in [Task.purs](https://github.com/adkelley/javascript-to-purescript/blob/master/tut13/src/Control/Monad/Task.purs)  then don’t hesitate to ask by leaving a comment below.